ellis-chang/Barbz-Timer/admin/meetings/021921-sprint-1-review.md

 ### Agenda:
 - Sprint Review
-  - Did we achieve our goals
+  - Did we achieve our goals for Sprint 1
     - Development
+      - For the most part yes
+      - Completed basic functionality of the timer
+      - Started styling application
+      - Made a CI/CD pipeline
-- Design updates
+    - Design
+      - For the most part yes
-  - Made designs for task tracking
+      - Completed all designs for the work period
-- Development updates
-  - Basic functionality done
+      - Went through user flows and use cases that were put in the pitch powerpoint
-  - Will move on to other features
+      - Started making mockups for other features on the backlog
+    - Agile process
+      - Successfully found a way to have daily standups
+        - Asynchronous, through daily summary notes on notion
+      - Everyone is attending all meetings
+      - Created a backlog that contains features we want to implement after completing basic functionality
+  - Tentative Plans for Sprint 2
+    - In terms of design, we will be working on making mockups for a settings and view activity page
+    - In terms of development, we plan to finish up basic functionality and style and then will be working on task tracking and other features from our backlog

 #### Other Notes and Discussions:
-- Next Sprint
+- Next Monday we will have our retrospective
-  - Design will be working on making mockups for a settings and view activity page
-  - Dev is finishing basic functionality and style, will be working on task tracking

-#### Conclusions and Next Step:

-#### To-Do List:
-- [ ] \*insert tasks do be done here\*